pepalonsocosta/video_processing/README.md

 ## ex-6

 We implemented the [DCT Class](s1/dct_class.py), following the formulas on the slides, we implemened a encose method and a decode method wich are inverses one of the other.
 To run the file you can do `bash uv run s1/dct_class.py`

+## ex-7

+We implemented the [DWT Class](s1/dwt_class.py) using PyWavelets library.
+It includes `encode` and `decode` methods that are inverses of each other.
+DWT decomposes images into 4 sub-bands (LL, LH, HL, HH) representing approximation and detail coefficients.
+To run: `uv run s1/dwt_class.py`